-This five-hour self-paced online workshop introduces Ji-li Jiang’s memoir Red Scarf Girl: A Memoir of the Cultural Revolution through multimedia resources, readings, and teaching strategies that offer educators insight into the first tumultuous years of China’s Cultural Revolution.
+This self-paced online workshop introduces Ji-li Jiang’s memoir Red Scarf Girl: A Memoir of the Cultural Revolution through multimedia resources, readings, and teaching strategies that offer educators insight into the first tumultuous years of China’s Cultural Revolution.
 Exploring the choices made by Jiang, her family, and her peers allows students to gain awareness of a significant moment in world history and provides them with an opportunity to reflect on their own roles as members of families, schools, neighborhoods, and nations.
 In addition, this workshop is designed to provide lesson ideas and support to educators who want to teach about the literary genre of memoir.

 This interactive workshop uses resources from the companion study guide Teaching “Red Scarf Girl” and helps teachers develop a customized teaching plan informed by Facing History’s approach.
 This workshop is made possible through the generous funding of the Facing History China Project Committee.

 - Develop and plan to implement a unit of study on the memoir, built on the Facing History pedagogy, that focuses on the specific choices made by individuals, groups, and nations during the Cultural Revolution and that makes connections to human behavior.

 - Explicate the genre of memoir with students and differentiate between the concepts of history and memory.